Blood Volume Calculator

 Our blood volume calculator uses three methods to determine the total blood volume.
-The first one uses Dr. Nadler's formula, the second one is an equation developed by Dr. Lemmens, Dr. Bernstein, and Dr. Brodsky, and in
+The first uses Dr. Nadler's formula; the second is an equation developed by Dr. Lemmens, Dr. Bernstein, and Dr. Brodsky.
+In

-advanced mode you can find a very simple method that gives a better perspective on the previous two.
+advanced mode, you can find a simple method that gives a better perspective on the previous two.

 Preoperative assessment of estimated blood volume (BV) is essential for patients undergoing surgery.
-It impacts perfusion care, including hemodynamic and pharmacologic interventions, and transfusion practices.
+It impacts perfusion care, including hemodynamic and pharmacologic interventions and transfusion practices (see our blood donor calculator).
 Keep on reading to understand how blood volume affects blood pressure.

 Please note that this is a calculator of blood volume for adults.
 If you want to estimate the blood volume in a child, use our pediatric blood volume calculator.